 This JetBlue buy points promotion has ended.
 However, you can still buy JetBlue points here.

-JetBlue just launched a new buy miles promotion, offering up to a 130% bonus on TrueBlue points through October 30, 2025.
-That brings the purchase price down to 1.4¢ per point — one of the lowest rates we've ever seen.
+JetBlue just launched a new buy points promotion, offering up to a 125% bonus on TrueBlue points purchased through June 10, 2026.
+That brings the purchase price down to 1.43¢ per point.

 Here’s a closer look at when buying JetBlue points makes sense — and when you should skip this offer.